 Have a "What if I get lost plan"

-Discuss your decided 'meet up point' with your children and keep checking to see if they remember it.
+Discuss you're decided 'meet up point' with your children and keep checking to see if they remember it.
 For example, if you visit a theme park then choose an information desk or ride and tell your children that, if they become lost, to wait at this meeting point until you find them.

-remain calm and don't panic
+Remain calm and don't panic

 Take a few deep breaths then begin to retrace your steps.
 Where did you last see your child?
 Where is the nearest official?
 You can help the authorities find them if you know what they’re wearing and can describe it in the local language.